-Students enrolled in the bachelor’s degree completion programs, off-campus cohorts, low-residency, or online degree-granting programs through Lesley University may submit drafts of papers assigned in their courses for online tutoring.
+Students enrolled through Lesley University in off-campus cohorts, low-residency, or online degree-granting programs, as well as those enrolled in bachelor's degree completion programs at the Center for the Adult Learner (LCAL), may submit drafts of papers assigned in their courses for online tutoring.
 Trained peer tutors review your drafts to provide advice and guidance on how to improve your writing.

 How to Submit a Paper

 Draft papers should be sent as Word document file attachments (filename.doc or filename.docx) to our Online Tutoring Manager at email@example.com.

 In your email message, give us the following information:

 - Your name

 - Degree program

 - Course for which the paper is being written

 - Location of your class or cohort

 - Name of the instructor to whom the paper is to be submitted